aftrhrslog/aftrhrslog.github.io/content/about.md

 ## Away from the Screen

 - **Gym:** once a regular, now an occasional visitor
-- **Running:** used to casually put in a few hundred kilometers a year, until an injury convinced me otherwise

 On a sunny day, I like simply wandering around. **Small streets, quiet corners, and cozy alleys** are particularly difficult for me to walk past without taking